 Gun owners struggle to find safe and affordable storage options for their weapons.
 Many safes are easy for children or criminals to crack or steal, and accessibility can become a problem.
 There is certainly a need for a better, safer way to store firearms.

 Each state has different rules about where and how guns can be stored.
 Similarly, each storage facility owner has their own rules about gun storage.
 But many storage owners say storing firearms at their facility is a hard no - possibly due to the increased danger of break-ins, theft, and legal action.
+However, a Fargo storage owner recently made the news after adding firearm storage to his facility via a high-security vault room.
 Because bullets are explosives, gun owners have not and will not be able to store ammunition in a storage unit ever, not even separate from their guns.
 Many storage owners also know that they might not have a keen eye on absolutely everything that’s being stored in their units - it’s possible that some renters already store guns in their storage units without being caught by management.

 Self storage auctions get a little more complicated when guns are being stored in a unit.
 Storage owners have to include gun sale provisions in auction contracts, obtain an auctioneer certified in gun sales, and have background checks done on gun bidders.
 If the bidder doesn’t qualify based on the background check, the guns can be sold separate from the unit by a certified auctioneer or gun dealer, and the bidder must be reimbursed.
 If the guns are “hidden” in the unit and unbeknownst to the storage owner, it gets even more complicated.